aarontran/snr-filaments/rsch-notes.md

   done before on nonthermal x-ray emission / filaments from SNRs)
 * (keep an eye on the number of weeks left...)

+sean's motivation for doing band-to-band fits instead of a 3 point power law fit?

+What went down in SN 1006?
+Was there a lot of variability in each region, before it got averaged out?

+* For thoroughness, subtract the front background maybe?...